Rapptz/discord.py/docs/api.rst

     - A member is muted or deafened by their own accord.
     - A member is muted or deafened by a guild administrator.

+    :param member: The :class:`Member` whose voice states changed.
-    :param before: The :class:`Member` whose voice state changed prior to the changes.
+    :param before: The :class:`VoiceState` prior to the changes.
-    :param after: The :class:`Member` whose voice state changed after the changes.
+    :param after: The :class:`VoiceState` after to the changes.

-.. function:: on_member_ban(member)
+.. function:: on_member_ban(guild, user)

-    Called when a :class:`Member` gets banned from a :class:`Guild`.
+    Called when user gets banned from a :class:`Guild`.

-    You can access the guild that the member got banned from via :attr:`Member.guild`.
+    :param guild: The :class:`Guild` the user got banned from.

-    :param member: The member that got banned.
+    :param user: The user that got banned.
+                 Can be either :class:`User` or :class:`Member` depending if the user was in the guild or not at the time of removal.

 .. function:: on_member_unban(guild, user)

     Called when a :class:`User` gets unbanned from a :class:`Guild`.

-    :param guild: The guild the user got unbanned from.
+    :param guild: The :class:`Guild` the user got unbanned from.
-    :param user: The user that got unbanned.
+    :param user: The :class:`User` that got unbanned.

-.. function:: on_typing(channel, user, when)

-    Called when someone begins typing a message.

-    The ``channel`` parameter could either be a :class:`PrivateChannel` or a :class:`Channel`.
-If ``channel`` is a :class:`PrivateChannel` then the ``user`` parameter is a :class:`User`, otherwise it is a :class:`Member`.

-    :param channel: The location where the typing originated from.
-    :param user: The user that started typing.
-    :param when: A ``datetime.datetime`` object representing when typing started.

 .. function:: on_group_join(channel, user)
               on_group_remove(channel, user)